GinevraLazzeri/project-site-/another-page3.md

 ![ChatGPT_few-shot3](/immagini_markdown/ChatGPT_few-shot3copia.png)
 ![ChatGPT_few-shot4](/immagini_markdown/ChatGPT_few-shot4.png)

 ChatGPT’s answer was satisfying regarding the Label, Description and Type sections, whereas the other information it gave us was not relevant.
-The section “core:hasType” was not provided as it is not associated with the Decorative Apparatus of our dress, so we created it from scratch by combining “drappeggio” and “fiocco”.
+The section “core:hasType” was not provided as it is not associated with the Decorative Apparatus of our dress, so we created it from scratch.

 We asked the same question to Mixtral, but the results were not satisfying, as seen in the images below.